 An independent advisory committee considers the evaluation report and hears evidence from nominated clinical experts, patients and carers.
 Evaluation Committee discussions are held in public.

-Evaluation consultation document (ECD) if produced
+Evaluation consultation document (ECD) produced if needed

 The Evaluation Committee makes its provisional recommendations in the ECD.
 An ECD will be produced only if the recommendations from the Evaluation Committee are restrictive.
 A restrictive recommendation will be one that is more limited than the instructions for use that accompany the technology.
 Consultees and commentators have four weeks to comment on the ECD.
 The ECD is also made available on our website so health professionals and members of the public can comment on it.